Cedi Osman NBA Preview vs. the Suns

-The San Antonio Spurs, Cedi Osman included, hit the court versus the Phoenix Suns on Tuesday at 10:00 PM ET.
+Cedi Osman and his San Antonio Spurs teammates hit the court versus the Phoenix Suns on Thursday at 10:00 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.